jinsung-kim/archived-js/README.md

 Select build as folder, don't overwrite index.html, and select yes to single page app.

+NOTE: If you have this configured properly, you only need to do the deploy command.

 ```shell
 firebase init && firebase deploy
 ```